chandan523/Iris-Classification/README.md

 **Results**

 * Summarize the results of the model, including accuracy and other relevant metrics.
-* The best model achieved an accuracy of100% to 97% on the test dataset.
+* The best model achieved an accuracy of 100% to 97% on the test dataset.
 The confusion matrix and classification report are provided in the results section.